 Parkinson Disease: Coping with Your Emotions

-Losing control over your body can be frustrating.
-You may not feel like doing activities you used to.
+Losing control over your body can not only be frustrating, but it can also trigger many emotions, such as sadness, anger, or depression.
+You may not feel like or be able to do activities you used to.
 You may even feel embarrassed and stop seeing friends.
 These feelings are normal.
-But it’s important to find ways around them.
+It's important to accept and work through those feelings in a positive way.
 Staying active and involved can help.
 Friends, family, and community groups can also offer support.

 Stay involved with others